news-ai/NewsAI/blog/content/narrow-down-influencer-list.md

 While this is only a snapshot of one day, I am curious to see what sort of pattern will arise with data collected over a couple months, but that's another blogpost for another day.

-May the odds be ever in your favor.

 Holla your comments [@julie_panda](https://twitter.com/julie_panda) on Twitter.